bdelacretaz/docker-sling-cluster/README.md

 docker-sling-cluster
 ====================

-Experimenting with dynamic Sling clusters in Docker
+Experimenting with dynamic Sling clusters in Docker.

+See comments in fig.yml for how to run this.